AdvaniaSE/PowerShellAdvancedFundamentals/02. Functions/Detailed.md

 Add validation and help data.

-- Add validation to the parameter `Number` to ensure it is a positive number less than 1000.
+- Add validation to the parameter `Number` to ensure it is a positive number less than 1000
-- Add at least synopsis as comment-based help to the function.
+- Add at least synopsis as comment-based help to the function
-- Add OutputType `int` to the function.
+- Add OutputType `int` to the function

 ```PowerShell
 <#